Understanding the DSL

 Export

-Certain task needs to set the workflow context to save the task output for later usage.
+A task can set the workflow context to save data for later tasks.
 Users set the content of the context through a runtime expression.
-The result of the expression is the new value of the context.
-The expression is evaluated against the transformed task output.
+The result of the expression becomes the new value of the context, replacing the previous value.
+The expression is evaluated against the raw task output.

 Optionally, the context might have an associated schema which is validated against the result of the expression.